limabeans/Spotifycmd/README.md

 # Spotifycmd
-Tiny scripts for controlling Spotify on the command line
+Tiny scripts for controlling Spotify on the command line on Linux

 ## Installing